rustwasm/gloo/CONTRIBUTING.md

 version of [our RFC process][rfcs], where we have design discussions inside the Gloo issues tracker.

+> Note: when fixing a bug in a semver-compatible way that doesn't add any new
+> API surface (i.e. changes are purely internal) we can skip the design proposal
+> part of this workflow, and jump straight to a pull request.

 The graph below gives an overview of the workflow for proposing, designing, implementing, and merging new crates and APIs into Gloo.
 Notably, we expect a large amount of design discussion to happen up front in the issue thread for the